plumdog/flask_table/README.md

 You can pass a dict of attributes to add to the button element with the `button_attrs` kwarg.

+You can pass a dict of attributes to add to the form element with the `form_attrs` kwarg.

 [[Possible future work: make it so you can specify hidden fields to be added into the form.]]

-[[Possible future work: make it so you can specify attributes for the HTML form.]]

 More about `NestedTableCol`
 ---------------------------